daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **Ensembling**

-I bagged the probabilistic inferences to blend the models into an ensemble (predict_proba).
+I bagged the probabilistic inferences to blend the models into an ensemble.
 Un-weighted averaging was employed for the same type of model in the 5 folds.
-I then used weighted averaging upon blending multiple models (aka both the stripe and mixup augmentations, as well as the metadata classifier).
+I then used weighted averaging for blending multiple models (aka both the stripe and mixup augmentations, as well as the metadata classifier).
 I could have used hyperparam tuning with hyperopt, but instead I opted for common sense first-guess and then refined from there, based on the public LB.
 In the end, I blended the metadata classifier at a 0.14 weight relative to the CNNs (with weight 1).

 **Postprocessing**

-I used a postprocessing threshold to generate the species labels from the tensors of probabilistic inferences.
+I used a postprocessing threshold to generate the species labels from the probabilistic inference tensors.
 If a class had a probability above this threshold, then the species was included in the prediction (multi-labeling enabled).
 If none of the labels received a probability greater than the threshold, the instance received the nocall label.
 More postprocessing to come in BirdCLEF22 (which has already been confirmed)!

  * Next time: Bootstrapping of validation set for robust validation
  * Next time: Geospatial limitations as a postprocessing step for each site